matuteiglesias/journal/content/Business/2024-11-28_Strategic_Planning_and_Relationship_Management_Ini.md

 **🕒 13:15–14:29**
 **🏷️ Labels**: Strategic Planning, Relationship Management, Collaboration, Innovation, Public Policy
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session focused on strategic planning and relationship management within various business and government contexts.
+The session focused on [[strategic planning]] and relationship management within various business and government contexts.

 ### Key Activities
 - Analyzed and generated reports from regulatory data, exploring tools like NoSQL and MongoDB for data modeling and querying.
 - Planned professional development activities, including career evaluation for a Data Engineer position.
 - Structured a transition plan for the General Directorate of Informatics, detailing project priorities and team roles.
-- Proposed improvements for the Ministry of Security, emphasizing automation, training, and transparency.
+- Proposed improvements for the Ministry of Security, emphasizing [[automation]], training, and transparency.
 - Initiated a screening process for knowledge management.
 - Developed strategic proposals for collaboration between Exactas and the Ministry, focusing on innovation and joint research.
 - Outlined strategies for building relationships with key stakeholders, including Sebastián and the Technology Director.